This podcast is supported by listeners like you.

 February 19, 2025

-Rogue Theatre's "Marjorie Prime" creates a conversation about what it means to be a human being in the age of AI.
+Rogue Theatre's "Marjorie Prime" creates a conversation about what it means to be human in the age of AI.

 Also on Arizona Spotlight: Understanding canyons on the moon; and more voices from The Class of 2024.